 If you are a therapist considering the return to face to face, you might find my COVID-19 Contract useful.
-Some of these points might sound like overkill but it was important for me to model that I am taking my own health, as well as theirs, seriously.

 I emailed this contract out prior to returning to face to face therapy and asked clients to return it to me via email or on the day of their return session.

 Having spoken to the National Coronavirus Hotline, as a Mental Health Practitioner, I have been confirmed as an essential worker and have been given the following advice to follow for safe in-person practice throughout this time.

 Whilst I am being extremely careful and adhering to Government guidelines as well as the requirements below, online therapy might still be the safest option for some people, particularly those with health concerns, and is recommended at this time.

 If online therapy is not sustainable for you and you need to come in person – please sign at the bottom that you are willing to adhere to the following self-care and preventative measures:

 *You have downloaded the Government COVID19 App COVIDSafe and have your Bluetooth switched on so that the app is functioning properly